jakearchibald/byte-storage/README.md

 })();
 ```

-## Reading a range from byte storage
+## Reading number of data chunks in a custom structure

 Imagine a data structure that was an unsigned long, and then a set of data of length specified by that long (in bytes).
 The sequence ends with a unsigned long equalling zero.